Project Format Changes#

 [NEW PAGE]code.
 See Vertical Space and Page Breaks.

-This project format was introduces in novelWriter version 0.10.
+This project format was introduced in novelWriter version 0.10.

-This project format was introduces in novelWriter version 0.7.
+This project format was introduced in novelWriter version 0.7.

 With this format, the